-- Licences are an ongoing cost with proprietary Content Management Systems (CMS), if you choose to go that route.
+- Licences are an ongoing cost with proprietary Content Management Systems (CMS), if you choose to go that route (view our news post about proprietary vs open source systems).
 Our team prefers customizing municipal websites with Drupal – a flexible, open-source CMS – so there are no ongoing fees.
 There may also be licensing costs for third-party applications you want integrated with your new website (like program registration, bill payments, job boards or engagement tools).

 - Content for your new website can be created internally by your staff, externally by professional content strategists, or a combination of both (as is most often the case).
 Effective writing and high-quality photography or videography can require an upfront investment.
 This initial cost pays off through positive user experiences and easy-to-access information, as well as showcasing your community in the best light to potential residents, tourists, and investors.

 - Internal staffing and resources are a cost often overlooked by municipalities— especially when it comes to content creation, editing, and website updates.
 Your staff’s ongoing work is important for a successful web presence that makes the most of your investment going forward.